adriangb/di/docs/scopes.md

 There are two types of scopes in `di`:

 - Local: localized to the current thread/coroutine via [contextvars].
-- Global: applied to the `Container` object itself, and hence shared by any threads or coroutines that share the same `Container` object.
+- Global: applied to the `Container` object itself, and hence share by any threads or coroutines that share the same `Container` object.

 You can enter a local scope via `Container.enter_local_scope` and a global one via `Container.enter_global_scope`.